Everything I know about Baltimore and Agora Financial combined you could fit on the head of a pin.

 It’s there I’ve slotted Agora.
 Snap judgement, based on a Copy Chief podcast featuring Ryan McGrath.
 You can find episode #117 here.
 (Kevin Rogers is an excellent host.)

 Ryan says Agora’s bottleneck is finding copywriting talent.
 His pet word, “ferocious”.
 He wants them hungry, I take it.
-Cool.
-Passion is good.
+(A little desperate, maybe?)

 Agora flies prospective hires to Baltimore HQ for screening, part of which involves giving a personal pitch.
 An “about me” story.
 Ryan said he was amazed at how many prospects failed not at public speaking, but at selling themselves.